To build; or not to build – that is the question.

 Most enterprise brands today do not have the luxury of time and mistake-making (Read Microsoft Tay).
 This could be because you don’t want a PR disaster on your hands, or because your competition is already fast-tracking their chatbot implementation.

-Technology that you use as an early-adopter costs (See 3D printers) a lot more than when the product inevitably enters the mainstream domain.
+Technology that you use as early-adopter costs (See 3D printers) a lot more than when the product inevitably enters the mainstream domain.

 If you’re a brand that does not have the engineering or financial bandwidth to build, you’re not going to be able to build a chatbot for the same price or for the same quality.